 Community Surgery Service

 Welcome to the Community Surgery Service at the UC Davis Veterinary Medical Teaching Hospital.
 The service is distinct from our specialty surgery services in the VMTH (Soft Tissue Surgery and Orthopedic Surgery), and serves as an opportunity for the School of Veterinary Medicine’s fourth-year students to gain a greater degree of hands-on surgical experience during their clinical rotations in the VMTH.
-There are two branches to the Community Surgery Service – Gourley Community Surgery and CCAH Community Surgery.
-The Gourley branch of the service performs more complex surgical procedures such as limb amputations, urinary bladder stone removals, eye removals, etc., and requires a two-night stay at the hospital.
-The CCAH branch of the service performs daily (Monday-Thursday) spay and neuter surgeries, as well as some simple procedures such as small mass removals, after which patients are generally discharged the same day as surgery.
+This service performs routine spays and neuters, as well as more complex surgical procedures such as limb amputations, urinary bladder stone removals, eye removals, etc. Spays, neuters, and elective gastropexies are typically received and discharged the same day.
+The more complex procedures require a two-night stay at the hospital.
+Surgeries are typically performed Tuesday-Thursday.
 All procedures performed by the Community Surgery Service are closely supervised by UC Davis faculty veterinarians.
 No experiments are ever conducted on VMTH patients, and no procedures are ever performed without owner consent.

 Clinical Activities and Procedures